Compensatory growth (organ)

 Compensatory growth is a type of regenerative growth that can take place in a number of human organs after the organs are either damaged, removed, or cease to function.
 Additionally, increased functional demand can also stimulate this growth in tissues and organs.
 The growth can be a result of increased cell size (compensatory hypertrophy) or an increase in cell division (compensatory hyperplasia) or both.
-For instance, if one kidney is surgically removed, the cells of other kidney divide at an increased rate.
+For instance, if one kidney is surgically removed, the cells of the other kidney divide at an increased rate.
 Eventually, the remaining kidney can grow until its mass approaches the combined mass of two kidneys.
 Along with the kidneys, compensatory growth has also been characterized in a number of other tissues and organs including: